What is flu?

 At risk groups

-Flu is more severe in people aged 65 years and over and anyone with a long-term medical condition.
+Flu is more severe in people aged 65 years and over, pregnant women, and anyone with a long-term medical condition.
 The HSE is urging people in at-risk groups to get the flu vaccine.

 The difference between a cold and the flu